PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ## Receiving Chat Messages

-In order to receive the chat message we will first have to put a reference to the *ChatManager.cs* class in our *GameSparksManager.cs* script.
+In order to receive the chat message, we'll first have to put a reference to the *ChatManager.cs* class in our *GameSparksManager.cs* script.

 ```